mathcodes/mathcodes.github.io/Homework/Homework14/02-Homework/Develop/Develop/HomeworkInstructions.md

 # Unit 14 Sequelize Homework: Reverse Engineering Code

-Outline showing the whcih directories each file is most suited to fun the application efficiently:
+Outline showing the which directories each file is most suited to run the application efficiently:

 /Develop
  - /config